Murder of Jessica Lunsford: Wrongful death and negligence lawsuit

 On February 19, 2008, almost three years to the day after her kidnapping and murder, Jessica's father was represented by Jacksonville, Florida lawyers in a pre-trial brief filed against the Citrus County Sheriff's Office and the Florida Department of Law Enforcement.
 After receiving notice of the pending suit, Citrus County Sheriff Jeff Dawsy stated that he believed the case to be "baseless...
 There is only one person in the world that should be held responsible for Jessica Lunsford's death and that's John Couey."

 Following complaints and suggestions from Citrus County residents that the pending litigation was being pursued out of greed and that had he been a better father his child may still be alive, Mark Lunsford and Jacksonville-based attorneys Eric Block and Mark Gelman held a news conference in Jacksonville, where it was stated that the pending litigation was "not for the money... but for change."
 Lunsford stated that changes were needed in procedures and policies.
 It is alleged that Couey had Jessica Lunsford alive in the trailer while Citrus County officials visited the trailer, that police dogs indicated Jessica was being held in the direction of the trailer and were ignored, that Citrus County officials actively pursued Mark Lunsford's father as their prime suspect while evidence pointed elsewhere, and that had Citrus County officials followed up on an outstanding warrant issued by Georgia, that Citrus County officials could have entered Couey's residence and possibly saved the child.

+Legacy

+The Citrus County Children’s Advocacy Center, was founded in August 2006, and known as Jessie's Place, in honor of Jessica Lunsford.
+In November 2022, The Punishers Law Enforcement Motorcycle Club (LEMC) donated $8000 to the center.